 If the student moved or was placed in an out of district placement by the IEP team during this school year and you have the parent’s current address, send the letter.

 If the student graduated or moved out of the district before this school year, do NOT send the letter to the parent.
-Keep a record of parents who were deleted from the mailing so that you will not follow up with those parents when given unused codes/usernames.
 If you review your student list prior to activating the survey, you can exclude the student from the survey (write “graduated” or “moved and no address” as the reason which must be provided).

-If the child was dismissed during this school year, send the letter to the parent.
-If the child was dismissed prior to this school year, the child should not be on the enrollment list from Oct 1 child count which the sample was generated.
-If she/he is, do not send the letter but keep a record so that you will not follow up later.
+If the child was dismissed during this school year (prior to survey window opening date, typically mid-January), send the letter to the parent.
 If you review your student list prior to activating the survey, you can exclude the student from the survey (write “dismissed previous school year” as the reason which must be provided).

-Question 12: If a student was already 18 at the beginning of the school year, should we send the letter to the student?
+Question 13: If a student was already 18 when the survey window opened (usually mid-January), should we send the letter to the student?

 No. The survey is written for parents.
-These students will not be imported into the Indicator 8 Family Engagement Survey Manager application from the October 1 Child Count and cannot be manually added.
+These students will not be imported into the Indicator 8 Family Engagement Survey Manager application and cannot be manually added.

 Yes.
 Each letter will include a different student name and a different username/password.
-Parents may have different experiences/perspectives for different children.
+Parents may have different experiences and perspectives for different children.
 LEAs (districts) may enclose multiple letters in one envelope but response rates are based on each student code used (not based on number of families).

 The letter should be sent to the person who meets the legal definition of "parent" in Chapter 115.76 (12)(a).

-LEAs may email the parent, however, each parent must use the assigned username/password to be able to take the survey.
-Thus, the LEA would have to ensure each parent received their own individual username/password to be able to take the Family Engagement Survey (e.g. by using Microsoft Word Mail Merge for email messages).
-In addition, LEAs would need to ensure student confidentiality for any electronic communications.
+LEAs may email the parent; however, each parent must use the assigned username and password to be able to take the survey.
+Thus, the LEA would have to ensure each parent received their own individual username and password to be able to take the Family Engagement Survey.
+DPI highly recommends that districts use the email or paper letter features within the Survey Manager application to ensure that parents are sent the correct usernames and passwords.
 If parents request a letter explaining the survey and including their username and password, this should be provided to the parent.

-Question 20: What should be the Username and Password and/or how do I get the Username and Password for the Parent Letter?
+Question 21: What should be the username and password and/or how do I get the username and password for the Parent Letter?

-The username and password are generated by DPI and are included in the Student List spreadsheet which is located in the Indicator 8 Family Engagement Survey Manager application.
-When the school completes the mail merge between the spreadsheet and sample letter, the Username and Password will be automatically filled into each letter from the spreadsheet.
-The Username is a unique code for each parent.
-The Password is the four digit LEA number.
-When the parent goes to the Family Engagement Survey site, she/he will be prompted to choose a language to take the survey in and is then prompted to enter the Username and Password (spaces do not need to be entered for the Username, the spaces are added to make the Username easier to read).
+The username and password are generated by DPI and are included in the Indicator 8 Family Engagement Survey Manager application.
+When the school assigns a letter to their parental contacts within the application, the username and password will be automatically filled into each letter from the application database.
+The username is a unique code for each parent.
+The password is the four-digit LEA number.
+When the parent goes to the Family Engagement Survey site, they will be prompted to choose a language to take the survey in and then prompted to enter the username and password (spaces do not need to be entered for the username—the spaces are added to make the username easier to read).

-Question 23: What should we do if a parent calls and says s/he does not want to complete the survey?
+Question 23: What should we do if a parent calls and says they do not want to complete the survey?

-If a parent states that she does not want to complete the survey, you can go into the online survey and enter the parent's Username and Password.
+If a parent states that they do not want to complete the survey, you can go into the online survey and enter the parent's username and password.
 There is a Welcome screen and then a Consent screen, in which you can check the "No" box next to consent.
-The survey will then close and the status of the Survey Code will change to “Declined”.
+The survey will then close and the status of the Survey Code will change to “Declined."

-Question 24: A parent called because his Username and Password is not working.
-We tried it and get the message "Invalid username or password."
+Question 24: A parent called because their username and password are not working.
+We tried it and received the message "Invalid username or password."

 Question 25: Where are the paper surveys for the school to send to the parent upon request?

-Paper surveys must be generated individually within the Indicator 8 Family Engagement Survey Manager application.
-Pupil Services / Special Education Directors have access to the Survey Manager by default and they can designate access to others within the Special Education Web Portal.
-A new feature of the Survey Manager automatically puts the survey username and password onto the bottom of each page of the survey to ensure it is properly entered.
+Paper surveys can be generated individually or in bulk within the Indicator 8 Family Engagement Survey Manager application on the page called “1.
+Parental Contacts” in the student list.
+Pupil Services and Special Education Directors have access to the Survey Manager by default, and they can designate access to others within the Special Education Web Portal.
+If you plan to use the bulk printing feature, please know that the system may take up to 10-15 minutes per 100 students to generate the mailing or longer to use this feature.
+A new feature of the Survey Manager automatically adds the survey username and password onto the bottom of each page of the survey to ensure it is properly entered.

-Question 26: Can we read the survey to parents or help them with understanding questions?
+Question 26: Can the LEA (district) read the survey to parents or help them with understanding questions?